Temporal Network Analysis Using Zigzag Persistence: Background

-where $\leftrightarrow$ denotes one of the two inclusions $\hookrightarrow$ and $\hookleftarrow$.
-A common special case of this definition is where the left and right inclusions alternate.
-Note that constructions of this special case can arise by taking a sequence of simplicial complexes, and interleaving them with either unions or intersections of the adjacent complexes.
-Focusing on the case of the union, this results in the zigzag filtration
+A common special case of this definition is where the left and right inclusions alternate, which can arise by taking a sequence of simplicial complexes, and interleaving them with either unions or intersections of the adjacent complexes.
+Focusing on the case of the union, denote $K_{i,i+1} = K_i \cup K_{i+1}$ to get the zigzag filtration